-Stockpiles should periodically be inspected for vegetation growth, which should be removed.

-Maintenance personnel should inspect stockpiles regularly and be on the alert against any removal of materials by unauthorized persons.
+Stockpiles should periodically be inspected for vegetation growth, which should be removed, and be on the alert against any removal of materials by unauthorized persons.
 The inspection should also note potential storm water impacts off-site and corrections should be made as appropriate.